pboechat/FastCG/README.md

 **FastCG** is a C++ application framework for rapid prototyping of virtual reality applications.

-Developed during my *realtime rendering* master's course.
+Developed during my *realtime rendering* master course.

 It features: